Lifx unveils three new 'Mini' smart bulbs that work with Siri

-Hot off the heels of announcing that current-gen bulbs now support Apple HomeKit, Lifx is preparing to take orders on its next generation of color-changing smart LEDs.
+Hot on the heels of its announcement Thursday that Lifx current-gen bulbs now support Apple HomeKit, Lifx is preparing to take orders on its next generation of color-changing smart LEDs.

 The Lifx Plus bulbs, which add in infrared night vision diodes to help light things up for your security cameras at night, aren't going anywhere, either.